sakaiproject/sakai-release/README.md

 done
 ```

-Finally you should generate the javadocs upload all of the artifacts.
+Afterward you should generate the javadocs upload all of the artifacts.

 You have to have an alias in .ssh/config to the sakai static release directory for the command below to work.
 Otherwise set one up or have something comparable.